 May 18 & 20 (Fri. & Sun.)

 Featuring the latest blooming Epimediums including many Chinese species.
 (Closed Sat.
 May 19)

 Open 10am-4pm —Rain or Shine!

 For the first time ever we will be open for an extended stretch of days, including weekdays, from Fri.
-May 5 through Sun., May 14 of the following weekend, for prime time viewing of the peak of Epimedium bloom and spring foliage color.
-So if you have lots of questions, and want my undivided attention, plan a weekday visit during this time.
+May 4 through Sun., May 13 of the following weekend, for prime time viewing of the peak of Epimedium bloom and spring foliage color.
+So if you have lots of questions and want my undivided attention, plan a weekday visit during this time.
 Weekdays are also a good time for group visits.

 Your last chance to visit the garden/nursery is Fri.
-May 19 & Sun.
-May 21.
+May 18 & Sun.
+May 20.
 (We’ll be closed on Sat.
-May 20, as I can’t miss the 31st annual Tower Hill Botanic Garden Plant Sale — I started the darn thing, for goodness sake!)
-This last open weekend, I predict you’ll still see a lot of bloom and also much in the way of foliage interest and ultimate plant size.
+May 19, as I can’t miss the 32nd annual Tower Hill Botanic Garden Plant Sale) This last open weekend, I predict you’ll still see a lot of bloom and also much in the way of foliage interest and ultimate plant size.
 Many of the later blooming deciduous species and the Chinese evergreen species are then flowering.
 Whenever you visit, you will have plenty to observe as the species and varieties walk us through the spring.
 I will keep this page updated closer to the time as the bloom season plays out, so that you can plan your visit accordingly.